To manage your marketing preferences please click here

 3 Transferring Your Information Outside The UK

-3.1 Information about you, your Personnel or other relevant individuals in our possession may be transferred to other countries (which may include countries outside the European Economic Area) for any of the purposes described in this Policy, including our transmission of such information to our affiliates, advisers, administrators, service providers and agents outside the European Economic Area.
+3.1 Information about you, your Personnel or other relevant individuals in our possession may be transferred to other countries (which may include countries outside the United Kingdom (“UK”) or the European Economic Area (“EEA”), as applicable) for any of the purposes described in this Policy, including our transmission of such information to our affiliates, advisers, administrators, service providers and agents outside the UK or EEA.
 If any such information (including special categories of personal data) belongs to your Personnel or relevant individuals other than you, by providing us with such information you confirm that you have obtained any necessary permissions from such persons to the reasonable use of their information for such purposes in accordance with the following provisions, or are otherwise permitted to give us this information on their behalf.

-3.3 When we, or our permitted third parties, transfer information outside the European Economic Area, we or they will impose contractual obligations on the recipients of that data to protect such information to the standard required in the European Economic Area.
-We or they may require the recipient to subscribe to international frameworks intended to enable secure data sharing.
+3.2 When we, or our permitted third parties, transfer information outside the UK or EEA, we or they will impose contractual obligations on the recipients of that data to protect such information to a standard essentially equivalent to that under the Data Protection Legislation.
+We will also require each recipient to participate in periodic assessments of the adequacy of personal data protection in each jurisdiction in which personal data is being processed.
 In the case of transfers by us, we may also transfer your information where:

-3.3.1 the transfer is to a country deemed to provide adequate protection of your information by the European Commission; or
+3.2.1 the transfer is to a country deemed to provide adequate protection of your information by the European Commission or the UK Secretary of State (as applicable); or

-3.4 If we transfer your information outside the European Economic Area in other circumstances (for example because we have to provide such information by law), we will use best endeavours to put in place appropriate safeguards to ensure that your information remains adequately protected.
+3.3 If we transfer your information outside the UK or EEA in other circumstances (for example because we have to provide such information by law), we will put in place any appropriate safeguards required under the Data Protection Legislation to ensure that your information remains adequately protected.

 4 Your Rights In Relation To Your Information